Zone Configuration

 - Untrusted devices

-- Should only access internet
+- Should only access the internet

 - No access to internal systems

-- Limited bandwidth/services
+- Limited bandwidth and services

 Development